ArPiRobot/ArPiRobot-ImageScripts/README.md

     <!--Ubuntu Server Bionic (18.04) 64-bit (`scripts_rpibionic`)-->

-## Using Scripts
+## Using Scripts to Make an Image

-- Easiest option is to flash an SD card with the OS image and boot it on the actual hardware.
-Then clone this repo and run the correct scripts.
-Then shrink the partition and read the sd card contents to an image file.
-Delete the image creation log & state files (in `/root`) before making the image.
+### Option 1: Using Actual Hardware

+- Flash an SD card (or other medium as apropriate) with the correct base image
+- Boot the SD card on the correct device
+- Connect the device to the internet
+- Clone this repo and run the correct set of scripts (in numeric order)
+- Once all scripts have been run (across reboots as needed) remove the SD card and insert it into a Linux computer (desktop / laptop).
+- Shrink the root partition using gparted
+- Use dd to dump an image of the SD card to a file

+### Option 2: Emulating Hardware (QEMU Virtual Machine)

-- If it is possible to emulate the actual system hardware using qmeu, the image can be generated in a qemu virtual machine.
+- If it is possible to use qemu to emulate the target hardware, a virtual machine can be setup and use instead of a physical system.
+- Follow the same steps as if using actual hardware, except the image will be booted directly (and probably needs to be grown before use and shrunk when done).

+### Option 3: EXPERIMENTAL - Containers (with QEMU Userspace Emulator)

+*Note: This method is currently untested.
+There may be unforseen issues with this method.*

-- It may be possible to use systemd-nspawn along with qmeu-user-static to generate the image in a container (without having / booting on actual hardware).
+- It should be possible to use a `systemd-nspawn` container along with `qemu-user-static` to build the image without actual hardware.
+- Expand base image, attach as loopback device, grow root partition, mount it, setup a `systemd-nspawn` container, boot the container, run image scripts (rebooting container as needed), then once done shutdown container and shrink root partition then image.

 ## License